 I spent three years living with a Japanese host family during my studies at a Japanese language school and then graduate school in Tokyo.
-I was very fortunate to find a good family whom I had met via a summer school some years before and my experiences are nothing but positive.
-There are some pros and cons to staying with a host family, and I have friends who were not as lucky as me, and so I thought I’d share a few thoughts to help anyone debating a homestay.
+I was very fortunate to find a good family whom I had met via a summer school some years before, and my experiences were nothing but positive.
+However, there are certainly pros and cons to staying with a host family—and I have friends who were not as lucky as me—so I thought I’d share a few thoughts to help anyone currently debating a homestay.

 A limited number of language schools offer the option (usually only to short-term or summer school students) of staying with a host family during their time in Japan.
 The benefits are obvious: linguistic immersion and the opportunity to see “real life” in Japan outside of the classroom.

-Of course, there is a big element of luck here.
-From the start my host family gave me a key to the house and were flexible about times and dinners, busy as they were with their own daily lives.
-Other friends who enrolled in the homestay program had evening curfews and set times for dinners.
-Ultimately, there is always the fact that some families may have signed up for financial reasons, rather than the pleasure of knowing that they are helping someone else better understand the culture and values of their own country.
+Of course, there is a significant element of luck involved.
+From the start, my host family gave me a key to the house and were flexible about times and dinners, busy as they were with their own daily lives.
+Other friends who enrolled in homestay programs had strict evening curfews and set times for meals.
+Ultimately, there is always the reality that some families may have signed up for financial reasons rather than the pure pleasure of helping someone else understand the culture and values of their country.

-While I’m naturally biased in my view, the general consensus among friends who participated in short-term home stay programs was positive.
-And the thing that everyone seemed to take away more than the boost to their language skills was the cultural experience itself.
-After all, the didactic and structured environment of the classroom can only go so far in teaching you about everyday life in Japan, and cultural activities and outing like tea ceremonies and taiko drum performances, interesting as they may be, are really a different thing altogether.
+While I’m naturally biased, the general consensus among friends who participated in short-term homestay programs was overwhelmingly positive.
+The thing that everyone seemed to take away—more than the boost to their language skills—was the cultural experience itself.
+After all, the structured environment of the classroom can only go so far in teaching you about everyday life in Japan.
+Cultural activities and outings like tea ceremonies and taiko drum performances, interesting as they may be, are a different thing altogether from living the day-to-day “lull” of a Japanese household.

-The reality is that of all those attending summer courses, only a minority will go on to truly take their language studies to the point of fluency—or make a longer-term move to Japan further down the line.
-But while your language may get rusty over the years, the memories and experience you gain from even just a few weeks with a Japanese host family will not fade.
-Indeed, the relationship may turn into something well above an arrangement for accommodation.
+The reality is that of all those attending summer courses, only a minority will go on to truly take their language studies to the point of fluency or make a longer-term move to Japan.
+But while your language skills may get rusty over the years, the memories and experience you gain from even just a few weeks with a Japanese host family will not fade.
+Indeed, the relationship may turn into something well above a simple arrangement for accommodation.

-For me this has certainly been the case, and even the words “host family” and “homestay” feel strange to me now when I think about my family here.
-The other point that rings true is that my time in a real life environment subconsciously prepared me for settling down in Japan; it gave me roots in the country which has made Japan feel like a second home rather than “abroad”.
+For me, this has certainly been the case; even the words “host family” and “homestay” feel strange to me now when I think about my family here.
+My time in a “real life” environment subconsciously prepared me for settling down in Japan; it gave me roots that have made the country feel like a second home rather than “abroad.”

-So if you’re looking at summer courses and considering a homestay, unless you want to be as close to central Tokyo and free of restrictions as possible, I would say that what you can potentially gain from the experience far outweighs the minor stresses that come as part of the package.
+So, if you’re looking at summer courses and considering a homestay, unless you absolutely must be as close to central Tokyo and free of restrictions as possible, I would say that what you can potentially gain from the experience far outweighs the minor stresses that come as part of the package.

 You May Also Like